 Sample a piece of history right here in Essex by visiting Colchester Castle, home to the largest keep ever built by the Normans.
 Alongside interactive displays to capture the minds of visitors, you can try your hand at building a Norman Archway and even explore the ancient Roman vaults.
-Adult tickets to enter the Castle cost £7.75, and children’s are £4.80.
+Adult tickets to enter the Castle cost £10, and child tickets are £5.25.

 D….Take your Dog to High Woods Country Park

 If your walk isn't complete without your four-legged friend, head to High Woods Country Park in Colchester.
 Featuring beautiful woodlands, open spaces and wildflower meadows, this is a perfect location for taking your dog to on a summer's day.
 Dogs are also welcome to roam off the lead in many places - to find out further information, visit their website.